 Ever since the arrival of the colonizers and the imposition of their governance systems throughout Canada, the Aboriginal peoples have resisted and struggled to reconstitute their traditional forms of political representation and governance practices, to maintain control of their own affairs, and to have governments be accountable to them.

 As stated in the quote above, the imposition of the Indian Act electoral system undermined a tradition of self-governance that had existed effectively for thousands of years.
 The imposed system displaced traditional political structures and did not reflect, consider or honour First Nation needs or values.
 It also did not recognize that each Nation had its own style of governance with specialized skills, tools, authority and capacity developed over centuries.
 It was designed for assimilation – to remake traditional cultures in the image of the colonizers.

 This Act stipulated that elections were to be held every three years “unless deposed by the Governor for dishonesty, intemperance, or immorality” , only males over the age of 23 were allowed to vote, and the chiefs were granted little in the way of bylaw powers.
-Control of many elements of the reserve – land, resources and finance for example – passed into the hands of the Department of Indian Affairs (now Indigenous and Northern Affairs Canada) as the people were considered unsophisticated and incapable of managing their own affairs.
+Control of many elements of the reserve – land, resources and finance for example – passed into the hands of the Department of Indian Affairs (Crown-Indigenous Relations) as the people were considered unsophisticated and incapable of managing their own affairs.
 This paternalistic attitude continues today.

 The responsibilities of the elected chiefs were limited to framing the rules for:

 “63.
 The chief or chiefs of any band in council may frame, subject to confirmation by the Governor in Council, rules and regulations for the following subjects, viz. :

 - The care of the public health;

 - The observance of order and decorum at assemblies of the Indians in general council, or on other occasions;